syncfusion-content/asp.net-core-docs/aspnet-core/Chart/Appearance.md

 ### Customize chart area grid bands

-You can provide different color for alternate grid rows and columns formed by the grid lines in the chart area by using the **AlternateGridBand** property of the axis.
-The properties **Odd** and **Even** are used to customize the grid bands at odd and even positions respectively.
+You can provide different color for alternate grid's rows and columns formed by the grid lines in the chart area by using the **AlternateGridBand** property of the axis.
+The properties **Odd** and **Even** are used to customize the grid bands at odd and even positions, respectively.

 {% highlight cshtml %}